Feiyuyu0503/free-dall-e-proxy/README.md

 ## Support
 For any questions or issues regarding the deployment or usage of `free-dall-e-proxy`, please feel free to open an issue in the GitHub repository.

+## Disclaimer

+This project is open-source and intended solely for educational purposes.
+It must not be used for any illegal activities.

+---